Make an encrypted USB stick with gnome-disks

 A 'self-managed machine' on our network is any machine other than either a desktop running the DICE managed version of Linux, or a 'Windows Managed Desktop'.
 For example, a laptop (running any OS), a desktop running Ubuntu, a rackable server running Ubuntu, or a bespoke piece of equipment which has a wired network interface - all of these are 'self-managed machines' in our terminology.

-Our network perimeter is protected by a stateful firewall: in general, all traffic which originates from within our network is permitted, whilst everything originating from outside is blocked.
+Our network perimeter is protected by a stateful firewall: in general, traffic which originates from within our network is permitted, but everything originating from outside is blocked.

 In addition to our overall computing Policies and guidelines: